jnjosh/jnjosh.com/content/about.md

 ### Previously

+#### 2023

+- March: Started the process of gaining Italian Dual Citizenship and started learning Italian 🇮🇹
+- YouTube channel changed from "Two Human People" to just [Nat and Josh](https://www.youtube.com/@natandjosh).

 #### 2022

-- Joined [Adobe](https://www.adobe.com) as a Sr. Design Engineering Manager.
+- August: Joined [Adobe](https://www.adobe.com) as a Sr. Design Engineering Manager.
 - Started a new [portfolio site for my photography](https://jnjosh.photography).
 My intent is to post photos that are my favorite or >4 stars in Lightroom there.

 #### 2021